FiroCole/FitNibbles_SEB_project_2/README.md

   ## :pencil: Description

- This project was an opportunity to desgin a simple fitness tracker to document your snacks, but not your edible snacks, the more salubrious, heart-pumping kind of snacks.
-We are talking about exercise snacks.
-These are quick exercises that you do through out the day.
-With this app you can keep track of your daily habits and document your progress.
+Fit Nibbles Tracker is designed to help you log and track "exercise snacks" — short, healthful bursts of physical activity you can do throughout your day.
+This app empowers you to maintain a healthy lifestyle by keeping track of your daily exercise habits and documenting your progress.

 </div>